Hot Damn! (Every Time I Die album): Background

 In mid-December 2002, it was announced that the band had booked time to record their next album in February 2003, with the aim of releasing it in June.
 Recording took place at Trax East studios in South River, New Jersey with producer Eric Rachel.
 On February 13, it was announced that drums had been tracked and that progress on guitars was underway.
+The album incorporates cowbell.

 "Romeo a Go-Go" is the lead track of this album.
 It mentions literary figures such as Milton, Shakespeare, Donne, and Chaucer.
 According to frontman Keith Buckley:

-"At the time that we wrote the record, I was like finishing up at U.B., and I had to take like, a ton, a ton of literary courses because I was an English major and I had to take a ton of literary courses to get my degree in the amount of time I had.
+At the time that we wrote the record, I was like finishing up at U.B., and I had to take like, a ton, a ton of literary courses because I was an English major and I had to take a ton of literary courses to get my degree in the amount of time I had.
 So, I was taking like, six literature courses.
 So I was taking like Milton and Shakespeare, and John Donne and Chaucer, like all at the same time.
 So that was pretty much pervasive in my life.
 Like, all that old literature.
-So, I mean, if there is somebody out there that would actually put the time into reading hardcore lyrics, which I doubt there is, then, you know, there is a lot of Shakespeare images in there, just because that was what I was reading at the time."
+So, I mean, if there is somebody out there that would actually put the time into reading hardcore lyrics, which I doubt there is, then, you know, there is a lot of Shakespeare images in there, just because that was what I was reading at the time.